RubenVanEldik/PEIROCOM/README.md

 PEIROCOM consists out of three sections, preprocessing, optimization, and analysis.

-### Variability

-The variability page is not part of the model, but is a quick tool to create a plot with the daily/yearly variability of demand and IRES production.
-The data is imported via the ENTSO-E Transparency API.

 ### Preprocessing

 The preprocessor only needs to be run once.
 It converts the hourly ERAA data in Excel to a single CSV file per bidding zone.